Wai Lin Aung (footballer, born 1999)

-Wai Linn Aung (ဝေလင်းအောင်, born 30 July 1999) is a Burmese professional footballer who plays as a midfielder for Yangon United.
+Wai Lin Aung (ဝေလင်းအောင်, born 30 July 1999) is a Burmese professional footballer who plays as a midfielder for Malaysia Super League club Negeri Sembilan.
 He began his youth career at the Institute of Sports and Physical Education (ISPE) in Mandalay, progressing to their senior team in 2018.
 After helping ISPE earn promotion to the Myanmar National League, he joined Dagon Star United in 2022, where he became a regular starter.

-In January 2024, Wai Linn Aung signed with Yangon United and quickly established himself as a key player in midfield.
+In January 2024, Wai Lin Aung signed with Yangon United and quickly established himself as a key player in midfield.
 Known for his defensive work rate, ball distribution, and tactical awareness, he contributed several goals and assists in his debut season.

-Internationally, he has represented Myanmar at both youth and senior levels, including appearances in the 2022 Southeast Asian Games and the 2026 FIFA World Cup qualifiers.
+Internationally, he has represented Myanmar at both youth and senior levels.

 Club career

 Dagon Star United

-Wai Linn Aung joined Dagon Star United in 2022 after progressing through the youth ranks of ISPE.
+Wai Lin Aung joined Dagon Star United in 2022 after progressing through the youth ranks of ISPE.
 During his time at the club, he quickly established himself as a key figure in midfield, known for his strong ball-winning ability, tactical awareness, and composure in distribution.
 In the 2023 Myanmar National League season, he made around 18 appearances, scored 2 goals, and provided one assist, playing a central role in Dagon’s solid fifth-place finish.
 His performances drew widespread attention for their consistency and maturity, particularly in high-pressure matches.
 As a result, he was included in Myanmar’s preliminary squad for the 2026 FIFA World Cup qualifiers, marking a significant step in his international career.
 His standout form ultimately earned him a transfer to Yangon United in January 2024, highlighting his steady rise as one of the country’s most promising midfielders.